The Office (American TV series) season 2: Ratings

 The season premiere, "The Dundies" was viewed by 9.0 million viewers, a drastic increase from the first season finale "Hot Girl", which was viewed by only 4.8 million viewers.
-As the season progressed, the success of Carell's hit summer movie The 40-Year-Old Virgin and online sales of episodes at iTunes helped the show to garner viewers.
+As the season progressed, the success of Carell's hit summer movie The 40-Year-Old Virgin and online sales of episodes via the iTunes store helped the show to garner viewers.
 The increase in viewership led NBC to move the series to the "Must See TV" Thursday night in January 2006, where ratings continued to grow.
 The season hit a ratings peak with the twelfth episode, "The Injury", which was viewed by 10.3 million viewers.
 The season finale, "Casino Night"—which was also the show's first forty-minute-long episode—was viewed by 7.6 million viewers.

-By the end of the 2005–06 season, it placed 67th (tied with 20/20).
+By the end of the 2005–06 season, The Office tied with 20/20 as the 67th most-watched show of the year.
 It averaged eight million viewers, and scored a 4.0/10 in the Nielsen ratings, meaning that on average four percent of households were tuned in at any given moment and ten percent of all televisions in use at the time were tuned into the program.
 The show received dramatic gains in viewers from the previous year, up forty percent in total viewers and up sixty percent in viewers ages 18–49.
 A year-end report by NBC noted, "The Office was the fastest-growing series on television this season versus last ...
 The Office grew by 60 percent this season in adults 18–49 (to an average 4.0 rating from a 2.5 the prior season)."